 More specifically, the Grizzly Games awarded what amounts to $2 million in poker payouts.
-Though that money paid out in Sweeps Cash, not American Dollars.
-The unique Sweeps Cash and Bonus Coin currencies are what makes Global Poker available for players in New York.
+Though that money paid out in Sweeps Coins, not American Dollars.
+The unique Sweeps Coins and Bonus Coin currencies are what makes Global Poker available for players in New York.

 Grizzly Games featured over 200 events